Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

-In this section, we will prove a local multiplicity formula of $m(\pi)$ and $m(\pi_D)$ in terms of the Harish-Chandra character.
-Then using the multiplicity formula, together with the assumption that the conjectural character identity holds for the local $L$-packet of $G$, we will show that the summation of the multiplicities is equal to 1 over all the tempered $L$-packets.
-The proof of all the results in this section is very similar to the Gan--Gross--Prasad model case (\cite{W10}, \cite{W12}, \cite{B15}) and the Ginzburg--Rallis model case (\cite{Wan15}, \cite{Wan16}, \cite{Wan17}, \cite{WZ}) since similar to the Gan--Gross--Prasad model and the Ginburg--Rallis model, all the models in Table \ref{fig:1} are strongly tempered without Type $N$ root.
+In this section, we will prove a geometric multiplicity formula of $m(\pi)$ and $m(\pi_D)$ in terms of the Harish-Chandra character.
+Then by using the geometric multiplicity formula, together with the character identity in the local Langlands correspondence, we will show that for all the tempered $L$-packets, the summation of the multiplicities is equal to 1 and the unique distinguished element in the packet corresponds to a character of the component group.
+The proof of all the results in this section is very similar to the Gan--Gross--Prasad model case (\cite{W10}, \cite{W12}, \cite{B15}) and the Ginzburg--Rallis model case (\cite{Wan15}, \cite{Wan16}, \cite{Wan17}, \cite{WZ}) since similar to the Gan--Gross--Prasad model and the Ginzburg--Rallis model, all the models in Table \ref{fig:1} are strongly tempered without Type $N$ root and has a unique open Borel orbit.

-In Section \ref{sec:character-identity}, we will recall the conjectural character identity for the local $L$-packets of $G$.
+In Section \ref{sec:character-identity}, we will recall the local Langlands conjecture.
 In Section \ref{sec:reductive} we will study the reductive models in Table \ref{fig:1} and in Section \ref{sec:non-reductive} we will study the non-reductive models.